jonathanperret/paysage/README.md

 Then browse <http://localhost:3000/>.

 ========
-### Running frontend tests
+#### Running frontend tests

     node_modules/.bin/testem

 ========
 #### Server, Playground, Editor(s)

 The **Paysage server** is a NodeJs / Express app that both listen to the programmer page for new code and send code to the renderer using socket.io.
+Fallbacks from WebSockets to older techniques are really useful here, because sadly WebSockets are blocked on many institutions's networks where we tried Paysage: museums, universities…

 The **Paysage playground** (renderer) is a JS HTML CSS page using Processing.js.
 Each code object is run as one separated Processing.js instance.
+As Processing.js leave js code alone, a code object can load and use other rendering libraries like two.js, d3.js, allowing participants mix and matcj, and to code their objects using their favorite library.

 **Paysage code editors** implementations will ideally be in a variety of languages that compile or interpret to javascript, and could be purely textual editors or visual editors or anything in between.
 For example :
  - A block-based editor based on Snap!, Blocky from Google or BlockLanguages.